Leica Geosystems announces latest version of public safety software

 Leica Geosystems – when it has to be right

-Hexagon is a global leader in digital solutions that create Autonomous Connected Ecosystems (ACE).
+Hexagon is a global leader in sensors, software and autonomous solutions.
 Hexagon (Nasdaq Stockholm: HEXA B) has approximately 20,000 employees in 50 countries and net sales of approximately 3.9bn EUR.

 Leica Geosystems AG